snicky/best_choice/README.md

 `BestChoice::RailsUtil` saves the options chosen for any given selector in the session, so you don't need to care about which option you need to mark as a successful one.
 Any time you mark a success, it means that the option displayed to this visitor is marked as successful.

-Here's a complete example of a best_choice setup:
+Here's a complete example of a best_choice setup in Rails:

 Controller:
 ```ruby